Everyone loves monsters. The likes of King Kong, Godzilla, and the Xenomorph are all as iconic as any human film star.

 Lam Ching Ying as Mr Vampire.
 Mr Vampire was the characters nickname because he hunted Vampires.
 His real name was Kau.
 This character not only appeared in his own film series, but also in other Chinese horror flicks like the Dead and the Deadly.
 Later entries in the Mr Vampire film series such as Mr Vampire 2 and Magic Cop featured his descendants.

-I’d say that the first two Mr Vampire films are my favourite’s.
+I’d say that the first two Mr Vampire films are my favourite entries in the series.
 I’m not sure which is the best out of those two.
 The first film has a better story, whilst the second film is in places somewhat derivative of ET, with its friendly little Vampire boy who gets adopted by a family.
 Still in terms of action Mr Vampire 2 really can’t be topped.
 There are just so many, creative, surreal and over the top fights and moments like the Vampires hopping on top of cars.

 Also recommended is Vampire vs Vampire a film which features Lam Ching Ying fighting a western style Vampire with the help of a tame Jiang Shi.
 Think of it as being the reverse of The 7 Golden Vampires, which featured our greatest Vampire killer Peter Cushing battling Chinese Vampires, whilst this film features the Chinese’s greatest Vampire killer slaying a European Vampire.

 The Mr Vampire films were massive in China, but sadly over here in the UK and in America they were never popular.
 Though they were shown on television and given a release on video, and they certainly have a following.
 Ultimately they’ve never really broken into the mainstream like other martial arts film stars such as Bruce Lee and Jackie Chan.